 Dr. Hutchins is originally from southwest Oklahoma.
 He received Bachelor of Science degrees in Biochemistry and Biology from Cameron University in Lawton, OK.
 He graduated from Oklahoma State University College of Veterinary Medicine in 1999.
 He also completed a large-animal rotating-internship at Louisiana State University School of Veterinary Medicine with primary emphasis in equine medicine and surgery in June 2000.

 After completion of his internship, he began his veterinary career in Salado, TX in an exclusively equine practice performing lameness evaluations, dentistry, and soft-tissue and minor orthopedic surgeries both in-house and on an ambulatory basis.
 A family decision was made to move to Weatherford, TX in 2004.
 The next chapter in his career began at Equine Sports Medicine and Surgery working alongside an elite group of veterinarians at its world-class referral hospital and on racetracks across the country.
 He enjoyed treating and working with some of the finest Thoroughbred and Quarter Horse racehorses from 2004-2013.
 In 2009, Dr. Hutchins became certified as a Diplomate by the American Board of Veterinary Practitioners (ABVP) specializing in Equine Practice.
-He mastered a rigorous and demanding application process and certification examination in order to obtain Diplomate status.
-To qualify to sit for the extensive, two-day examination, a veterinarian must complete either a residency program or six years of clinical veterinary practice.
 In addition, two case reports, references, descriptions of practice procedures, and professional education records must be submitted and pass review.
-The American Board of Veterinary Practitioners requires that all Diplomates recertify every ten years to maintain their status.
 Dr. Hutchins completed his required maintenance of certification in the Spring of 2019.

 Craig R. Sweatt, DVM – Owner/Partner